xiuql/BDSIM4CEPC/manual/source/installation.rst

 will make the pdf Manual in the folder ``manual/latex``.

 .. note:: This requires the sphinx documentation system to be installed and all utility
-	  python packages to be availbe in python from any directory.
-The latexpdf build requuires a full installation of pdflatex to be available as well.
+	  python packages to be available in python from any directory.
+The latexpdf build requires a full installation of pdflatex to be available as well.

 Making Doxygen Code Documentation